arnovb-github/PoshCommence/readme.md

 This is all experimental.

-There is no plan to these cmdlets; I botched them together when I had the need to get something (more) quickly while working on a larger project that involved Commence and Powershell.
-There is no reason whatsoever for not creating native Powershell cmdlets to do this.
-They would work also perfecly fine.
-The only reason for doing them in C# is that I am more comfortable with it.

 ## How to use ##
 Usage: compile the code and use it in any Powershell script by including `using module <path>\PSCommenceModules.dll` at the top of your script.